HaveFunTrading/boomnet/README.md

 The last layer manages lifecycle of endpoints and provides auxiliary services (such as asynchronous DNS resolution and auto disconnect) through the `IOService`.

-`Endpoint` serves as low level construct for application logic. `IOService` oversees the connection lifecycle within endpoints.
+`Endpoint` serves as connection factory and is where application logic lives. `IOService` oversees the connection lifecycle within endpoints.

 ## Protocols
 The aim is to support a variety of protocols, including WebSocket, HTTP, and FIX.